hRun/TA_cryptosuite/README.md

 _algorithm_: Mandatory.
 Set to the cryptographic algorithm you would like to use for encryption/decryption.

 _key_: Mandatory.
-Set to the name of the file containing your key and stored under _$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/keys/_.
+Set to the name of a key you (or your admin) configured previously.

 _randpadding_: Optional, default: _true_.
 Only valid for _algorithm=rsa_.
 Specify whether to use random padding or not.
 Disabling random padding will result in a the same cipher for each unique field value.
 Otherwise encryption results in a unique cipher even for same field values.
 Setting randpadding to false is not recommended since it allows certain attacks on the RSA crypto system.